cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * When evaluating execution speed, the optimizer computes and averages execution costs of each individual value present in a `when` clause.
 All of these values are deemed equally probable to occur, and values leading to an `else` branch are not considered at all.
 In an unoptimized `case` expression, values handled by the `else` branch take the longest time to handle, while in the optimized case expression, values completely outside the range of `when` values are executed faster than any other values.
 This is a side effect of the optimization.
 * As a consequence of the previous point, if you put the more frequent values first in the case expression, and the value distribution is very skewed, converting the case expression to the jump table might actually worsen the average execution time.
 Mindcode has no way to figure this on its own; if you encounter this situation, you might need to disable the Case Switching optimization for your program.
-* Currently, there's no limit on the size of the jump table.
-For a case expression handling values 1 to 10 and then a value of 100, the jump table would have 100 entries.
-This affects computation of the optimization's benefit, and might make the optimization less favorable compared to other optimizations; however if available space permits it, such a jump table would be created.

-### Preconditions
+**Preconditions:**

 The following conditions must be met for a case expression to be processed by this optimization:

-* All values used in `when` clauses are effectively constant.
+* All values used in `when` clauses must be effectively constant.
-* All values used in `when` clauses are integers.
+* All values used in `when` clauses must be integers, or must be convertible to integers (see [Mindustry content conversion](#mindustry-content-conversion)).
-* Values used in `when` clauses are unique.
+* Values used in `when` clauses must be unique.
-* Only direct comparisons, no ranges are used in the `when` clauses.
+* Ranges must not be used in the `when` clauses.

-### Unsafe case optimization
+### Range check elimination

 When all possible input values in case expression are handled by one of the `when` branches, it is not necessary to use the two jumps in front of the jump table to handle out-of-range values.
 Mindcode is currently incapable to determine this is the case, and keeps these jumps in place by default.
-By setting the `unsafe-case-optimization` compiler directive to `true`, Mindcode assumes all input values are handled by case expressions that do not have an `else` branch.
+By setting the `unsafe-case-optimization` compiler directive to `true`, Mindcode assumes all input values are handled by case expressions.
 This prevents the out-of-range handling instructions from being generated, making the optimized case expression faster by two instructions per execution, and leads to the optimization being considered for case expressions with four branches or more.

+Putting an `else` branch into a case expression obviously means not all input values are handled, and doing so disables the unsafe optimization - the out-of-range checks will remain.

-If you activate the `unsafe-case-optimization` directive, but not all input values are handled in your case expressions, the behavior of the generated code is undefined, when an unhandled input value is encountered.
+If you activate the `unsafe-case-optimization` directive, and an unhandled input value is encountered, the behavior of the generated code is undefined.

 ### Mindustry content conversion